International Society for Krishna Consciousness: Four Regulative Principles

+Celebrated festivals

 Besides weekly gatherings, devotees within the ISKCON movement celebrate a diverse array of Hindu festivals, including Janmashtami, Radhastami, Diwali, Gaura Purnima, Ekadasi, Holi, Rama Navami, and Gita Jayanti.

-The Ratha Yatra Festival of Chariots is an annual parade whereby devotees chant and dance on the street, pulling a chariot with the deities of Jagannatha, Baladeva, and Subhadra behind them.
+The Ratha Yatra Festival of Chariots is an annual parade whereby devotees chant and dance on the street, pulling a chariot with the deities of Jagannatha, Balabhadra, and Subhadra behind them.
 This public procession is typically followed by performances and free vegetarian food.

-Preaching
+Public preaching

 ISKCON advocates preaching.
-Members try to spread Krishna consciousness primarily by singing the Hare Krishna mantra in public places and by selling books written by the founder.
+Members spread Krishna consciousness primarily by singing the Hare Krishna mantra in public places and by selling Indian spiritual books transcribed from their original languages and published in English by the movement's founder, Prabhupada.

-A study conducted by E. Burke Rochford Jr. at the University of California found that there are four types of contact between those in ISKCON and prospective members: individually motivated contact, contact made with members in public areas, contact made through personal connections, and contact with sympathizers of the movement who strongly encourage people to join.
+A study conducted by the American researcher E. Burke Rochford Jr. at the University of California found that there are four types of contact between those in ISKCON and prospective members: individually motivated contact, contact made with members in public areas, contact made through personal connections, and contact with sympathizers of the movement who encourage people to join.

-According to the doctrine of Chaitanya Mahaprabhu, one does not need to be born in a Hindu family to take up the practice.
+Initiation

+Prior to initiation as a Hare Krishna disciple, a devotee must be adhering to the lifestyle principles of the movement.
+After the Initiation into the Holy Name, a devotee fully commits his or herself to Krishna consciousness, and becomes either a brahmachari/bhramacharini ("celibate") or a grihasta ("householder").
+After several years as an initiated disciple, one may undergo "brahmin initiation" which allows disciples to act as priests in ISKCON temples.
+After "brahmin initiation", males are entitled to take sannyasa ("renunciation"), a complete detachment from the physical world.
+Men and women try not to intermingle, as ISKCON theology opposes illusory attachment to sexual relationships.

+Dress

+Traditionally, Hare Krishna disciples were characterized for their public use of Indian dresson the street (eg. shikha, dhoti, and saffron robe for men and sari for women); this dress is now only found among disciples living in communes and the majority of lay members do not wear this dress.